• Skip to primary navigation

 The outdoor pool at Fairmont Mont-Tremblant resort.
 Photo credit: Judy Antell

 My Mont-Tremblant summer vacation whetted my appetite for a winter trip.
 But there were also all the things we didn’t have time for: mini golf, eurobungy, go-karts and a zipline.
-There is also birds of prey show, and you can take an apprentice falconry class.
+There is also a birds of prey show, and you can take an apprentice falconry class.
 There are golf courses, horseback riding and whitewater rafting.

 Note: I won this trip to Mont-Tremblant.
 I would absolutely return on my own dime.
 And that dime goes further in Canada, with a favorable exchange rate.